DanChurchAid

 DanChurchAid (Folkekirkens Nødhjælp) is a Danish humanitarian non governmental organisation aimed at supporting the world's poorest.
 It was founded in 1922, and is rooted in the Danish National Evangelical Lutheran Church.
 It is a member of ACT Development, a global alliance of over 140 churches and related humanitarian organisations, working to create positive and sustainable change in the lives of poor and marginalized people.

-DanChurchAid's stated aim is to "assist the world’s poorest to lead a life in dignity, regardless of race, creed, political or religious affiliation.".
+DanChurchAid's stated aim is to "assist the world's poorest to lead a life in dignity, regardless of race, creed, political or religious affiliation".

-Since 2014, the secretary general of DanChurchAid has been Birgitte Qvist-Sørensen.
-In 2017 it had a total income of DKK 691.5 million, including 91.6 million in EU grants.
+Since 2024, the secretary general of DanChurchAid has been Jonas Nøddekær.
+In 2025 it had a total income of DKK 1,136.3 million.

 History and purpose

 Formation in 1922: Church aid in Europe

 In the aftermath of World War I, evangelical churches in 22 European countries met to discuss how churches could aid the rebuilding of Europe.
 Several smaller churches in war-torn countries were dependent on external help to survive, and in light of that a European church alliance was formed.
 DanChurchAid—at that time named "Den danske Folkekirkes Nødhjælp til Europas Evangeliske kirker"—became the Danish branch of the alliance.